 R6.3 - 60 Third Party ME or UE Users Interception - To the extent that a CSP manages Third Party ME or UE, the CSP shall be able to report communications of the end users connected to the CSP network via a Third Party ME or UE that is managed by the CSP (e.g. status of users communicating via ME or UE with a relay or forward function).

-R6.3 - 70 Modification of services – Any change to any target service settings, as known to the CSP, shall be able to be reported.
+R6.3 - 70 Modification of Services - The CSP shall be able to report any change to any target service settings, as known to the CSP.

 R6.3 - 80 Multiple Services per Target - The CSP shall be able to simultaneously perform LI for multiple services for a given target.